joshuablake/blog/_posts/2023-04-23-gamma-poisson.md

 Choosing $\alpha = 1/3$ provides a reasonable trade-off between the two, and has the additional desirable property that, whenever we have observed at least one event, we think that the rate of events we've observed ($x/T$) is equally as likely to be too high as too low.

 ## Conclusion

-Sevilla and Erdill correctly pointed out that using Laplace's rule for a continuous observation (such as time) leads to inconsistencies.
+Sevilla and Erdil correctly pointed out that using Laplace's rule for a continuous observation (such as time) leads to inconsistencies.
 Here, we've laid out some details of the assumptions and use of this model.
 I'd strongly recommend you to make use of the full posterior distribution for your forecasting, and consider a $\text{Gamma}(1/3, 0)$ prior.